MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

         vmss     : Create highly available, auto-scalable Linux or Windows virtual machines.
     ```

-3. Log in.

 1. Run the login command.

     ```azurecli
     az login
     ```

     You'll be prompted to open https://aka.ms/devicelogin and enter a code.

-    2. Use a web browser to open the page [https://aka.ms/devicelogin](https://aka.ms/devicelogin)
+1. Use a web browser to open the page [https://aka.ms/devicelogin](https://aka.ms/devicelogin)
     and enter the code to authenticate.

     You'll be prompted to log in using your credentials.

-    3. Log in.
+1. Log in.

 Now you can run any command that accesses your account.

 ## Create a resource group